lingtengqiu/Minimal-Hand/README.md

 Minimal-Hand based Pytorch (CVPR2020)
 This is a **unofficial** implementation of Minimal-Hand based on PyTorch

+This project provides the core components for hand motion capture:

+    estimating joint locations from a monocular RGB image (DetNet) estimating joint rotations from locations (IKNet)

-- [x] Inference code like offical one
+- [x] Inference code like [offical one](https://github.com/CalciferZh/minimal-hand)
 - [ ] Training code

 # Citation